 2. Christmas Cards

 Christmas cards make receiving post enjoyable again, and are a wonderful way of wishing each other Merry Christmas, even when we’re many miles apart.
 But, around 1 billion of these cards end up in the bin come January – the equivalent of 33 million trees.
-With this in mind, how about, this year, getting crafty and making your own, using recycled card and envelopes?
+With this in mind, how about, this year, getting crafty and making your own by reusing cards?
+A simple act like covering the previous message with a square of coloured paper or card not only gives the card a new life but also contributes to a more sustainable and thoughtful holiday tradition!
 If this isn’t your thing, or you’re running out of time, you can also buy recycled cards like these from lots of places on the high street.
 And, for the cards you receive, either cut them up and keep them for next year’s homemade cards or gift tags, or give them to us!
 We’ll be collecting them for medical charity Cobalt, who upcycle them into new cards and raise vital funds in the process.

 3. Christmas Dinner Leftovers

 And so we get to the main event – Christmas dinner!
 Full of everything from pigs-in-blankets to unwanted sprouts and, of course, the turkey, this is what it’s all about.
 And the reason we’re fast asleep by 4pm.
 But, unless very well planned, feasts like this lead to a lot of leftovers.
 To avoid this, try not to overbuy food for the festive period.
 If you do still end up with leftovers, get creative and turn these into exciting new recipes like these gammon and roast potato hash browns.
 And, for anything you really can’t eat, make sure to put it into the food waste bin.
 While you’re at it, pop those empty drinks bottles and cans in the recycling too.